josephgeo259/project-2/readme.md

 I want players to show and have there own page and to delete them and create them.

 # Problems
-Took to much time on crud on Gms routes arent fully rested.
+Took to much time on crud on Gms.
+Routes arent fully rested.